LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * differences between jobs with the same name.

 * jobs overrides: an "extra" job, if it has the same name as a shared job, overrides the shared job.

 * jobs present only in one of the two projects.

 Reference used by RADIUSS Spack Configs to import Spack configuration
 =====================================================================

-In ``.uberenv_config.json``, the entry ``spack-config-path`` designate the directory receiving Spack configuration.
+In ``.uberenv_config.json``, the entry ``spack-config-path`` designates the directory receiving Spack configuration.
 This in fact point to a submodule: a clone of `radiuss-spack-configs`_.
 Check the status of this submodule to look for differences.

 .. note::
    The hash used to checkout out a submodule is also visible in